Agedis/medical_insurance_cost-/README.md

-# Assignment Solutions
-Repo for hosting solutions to and global take home assignment

-# Task 1
-Task plan for learning ERNIE LLM
-1. Get a High-Level Overview
-Find online resources and read articles to understand the why behind ERNIE.

-2. Explore Live Demos
-Try out a hosted ERNIE demo on Hugging Face Spaces or other online examples.
-Test simple tasks like masked word filling, sentiment analysis, or question answering.

-3. Run prebuilt code
-Load a pretrained ERNIE model and run it on sample inputs for testing.

-5. Understand Knowledge Masking
-Study the key innovation: ERNIE masks entire concepts or entities rather than single words.
-Use simple examples to internalize the difference from BERT.

-6. Experiment with Mini Tasks
-Fine-tune ERNIE on a small dataset for a practical task, like sentiment analysis.
-Observe features such as outputs, tokenization behavior, and model predictions.
-# Task 2

 # Medical Insurance Cost Prediction

-This project trains and deploys a machine learning model that predicts an individual’s medical insurance charges based on demographic and lifestyle features.
+This project trains and deploys a locally running machine learning model for predicting an individual’s medical insurance charges based on demographic and health data.

 ---